 In a highly instructive policy paper, released in December, the Prague-based think-tank Association of International Affairs (AMO) explores the state of relations between Poland and the Czech Republic, the V4’s two biggest states.
 Here are the key takeaways.

-Cordial relations dominated by their anti-refugee stance
+Czech-Polish relations: Cordial and dominated by anti-refugee stance

 Vit Dostal, AMO Research Center director and author of the study, points out that, although the relations between Poland and the Czech Republic are, by many accounts, very good and cordial, they’re mainly dominated by the countries’ joint narrative – along with the two other Visegrad Group members’, Hungary and Slovakia – on refugees.
 Their shared anti-immigration stance is mainly illustrated by their opposition to any sort of mandatory relocation of asylum-seekers throughout the bloc and their refusal to sign the U.N. migration pact last month.